|

 back and just be acceptable.
 He speaks with a soft, German-accented words and

+displays a robust laugh.
 A perpetual student of Chinese philosophy

 and its deep relationship with kung-fu, Boztepe prefers his students keep in